TGAC/grassroots-api/docs/services_lib.md

 ﻿# Services {#services}

 Services provide the ability to perform one or more operations.
 The Services are completely self-describing, the Server has no prior knowledge or need any configuration changes when installing a Service.
 Simply copy the service module into the services directory and it will be available for use straight away.
-There are two ways to add a Service to a WheatIS Server; as standalone services or as referred services.
+There are two ways to add a Service to a Grassroots Server; as standalone services or as referred services.

 ## Standalone Services